doodleincode/aislib/README.md

 aislib
 ======

-A Python library for decoding and encoding AIS type 1 messages.
+A Python library for decoding and encoding:
+ * AIS type 1 messages
+ * AIS type 24 part A and Part B (main craft case )

 The bitstring Python library is a required dependency.
 You can get it here: https://pypi.python.org/pypi/bitstring